 A REALTOR® Plays a Critical Role in Real Estate Transactions

 In the course of a successful real estate transaction, there are nearly 200 typical actions, research steps, procedures, processes, and review stages that may be taken.
 Normally, full-service real estate brokerages complete these steps in return for their sales commission.
 Every transaction is different, so some of these steps may take minutes, hours, or even days to complete, while some may not be needed at all.
 A certain level of skill, knowledge, and attention to detail is absolutely required in today’s real estate transaction, which underscores the importance of having help and guidance from someone who fully understands the process – a REALTOR®.
-Click here to see the 185 things REALTORS® do during a real estate transaction.
+Click here to view a list of all the actions a REALTOR® performs during real estate transactions.

 A Spectrum of Comprehensive Services Catered to Your Transaction

 REALTORS® provide a spectrum of additional services that may or may not come up during routine real estate transactions.
 Through being versed in these services and experts in their field, REALTORS® are prepared for unexpected complications that could arise during transactions and skilled at making informed decisions and taking appropriate steps when such scenarios arise.

 A REALTOR'S® Commitment To You

 REALTORS® understand how important real estate transactions are to their clients and make a personal and professional commitment to ensure that sellers and buyers are brought together in agreements that provide them both with a "win" that is fair and equitable.
 Moreover, REALTORS® pledge to uphold the stringent, enforceable tenets of the REALTOR® Code of Ethics in their professional dealings with the public.